 If there are specific variables that meet the DLC's requirements, while others that do not, only those approved variables should appear on the SKU entry for the DLC QPL.
 The reviewer will check specification sheets and marketing brochures to ensure that only approved variables are clearly noted as DLC qualified, and that non-approved variables are clearly noted as not being DLC qualified.

-Q: Is a LM-80 report applicable to multiple LEDs?
+Q: [HORT] Is an LM-80 report applicable to multiple LEDs?

 For phosphor-converted “white” LEDs, the DLC reviewer will reference the ENERGY STAR program rules for applicability of LM-80 data.
 In sections 4.2 and 6.b.i.2 of this document, the ENERGY STAR rules only allow cross-applicability of LM-80 data to LEDs that perform within the chromaticity quadrangles defined in ANSI C78.377-2015.